redis/redis-doc/docs/connect/clients/lettuce.md

 ## Lettuce

 Lettuce offers a powerful and efficient way to interact with Redis through its asynchronous and reactive APIs.
-By leveraging these capabilities, developers can build high-performance, scalable Java applications that make optimal use of Redis's capabilities.
+By leveraging these capabilities, you can build high-performance, scalable Java applications that make optimal use of Redis's capabilities.

 ## Install